aurbac/codedeploy-codepipeline-with-laravel/README.md

 6.10\.
 For **Load balancer** uncheck **Enable load balancing** and choose **Create deployment group**.

+The Laravel application is prepared with the specification files (appspec.yml and scripts) required to define the instructions for deployment.
+More information https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file.html

 ## 7. Create an AWS CodePipeline for continuous deployment

 7.1\.
 Open the AWS CodePipeline console at https://console.aws.amazon.com/codepipeline/.